NEW

 Mirus Australia

-Taran is a Certified Health Informatician Australasia (CHIA) and digital health consultant with a background in clinical care, healthcare data science, and strategic advisory.
-With qualifications in physiotherapy and health services management, she brings frontline insight and systems-level thinking to her work.
-Taran supports aged care and community health providers across Australia to navigate change, improve governance, and adopt digital solutions with confidence.
-She’s known for translating complex ideas into practical strategies and serves on the Australian Institute of Digital Health’s SME Panel for Regulation, Standards, and Assurance.
+Taran is a Certified Health Informatician Australasia (CHIA) and digital health consultant with a background in clinical care, data science and advisory.
+She supports aged care and community health providers to navigate change, strengthen governance and adopt digital solutions, translating complex ideas into practical strategies.